123revanth/Pyhtonrepository/README.md

 I am currently learning python, i am in between the learning process, i know the basics, i will read about higher python in a few months and then add a few complex files.

+I am hoping to finsish my python learning as fast as possible.